secrez/secrez/README.md

 npm install -g secrez
 ```

-On same version of MacOS, there can be errors during the install.
-Search the Internet to find the solution.

 At first run, secrez will ask you for the number of iterations (suggested between 500000 and 1000000, but the more the better) and a master password — ideally a phrase hard to guess, but easy to remember and type, something like, for example "heavy march with 2 eggs" or "grace was a glad president".

 #### The commands